Hakerh400/functional/readme.md

 node main.js -src <source file name>
 ```

-where `<source file name>` is name of the file from `examples` subdirectory you want to run.
+where `<source file name>` is the name of the file from `examples` subdirectory you want to run.
 For example: `node main.js -src addition`.

 The program reads from `input.txt` file and writes to `output.txt` file.